-\paragraph{Multidimensional Behavioral Comparison} The visualization in Figure~\ref{fig:multidimensional_behaviour} provides a synoptic view of how the three cardinal dimensions of our studyâ€”payoff magnitude, linguistic context, and model architectureâ€”interact to shape agent behavior.
-By synthesizing these factors, we observe that strategic behavior is not driven by a single determinant but emerges from their complex interplay.
-Notably, the variance attributable to linguistic context (visualized across the language axes) often rivals or even exceeds the variance between distinct model architectures, challenging the notion of fixed, immutable ``model personalities.''
-Furthermore, the impact of payoff scaling is shown to be non-uniform; while amplified stakes generally compress behavioral diversity towards cooperation, the specific trajectory of this shift is heavily modulated by the language in which the game is framed.
-This suggests that alignment interventions must account for this multidimensional sensitivity, as a model aligned for safety in English may exhibit divergent, risk-seeking behaviors when prompted in other languages or under different incentive structures.
+The visualisation in Figure~\ref{fig:multidimensional_behaviour} provides a synoptic view of how the three cardinal dimensions of our study - payoff magnitude, linguistic context, and model architecture - interact to shape agent behaviour.
+By synthesising these factors, we observe that strategic behaviour is not driven by a single determinant but emerges from their complex interplay.
+Notably, the variance attributable to linguistic context (visualised across the language axes) often rivals or even exceeds the variance between distinct model architectures, challenging the notion of fixed, immutable ``model personalities.''
+Furthermore, the impact of payoff scaling is shown to be non-uniform; while amplified stakes generally compress behavioural diversity towards cooperation, the specific trajectory of this shift is heavily modulated by the language in which the game is framed.
+This suggests that alignment interventions must account for this multidimensional sensitivity, as a model aligned for safety in English may exhibit divergent, risk-seeking behaviours when prompted in other languages or under different incentive structures.

-\paragraph{Unconditional vs Conditional Strategy Aggregation}
+\subsubsection{Unconditional vs.\ conditional strategy aggregation}

 To provide a higher-level view of strategic tendencies across linguistic contexts, we aggregate the four canonical strategies into two categories: \emph{unconditional} (ALLC + ALLD) and \emph{conditional} (TFT + WSLS).
 This aggregation reveals whether agents commit to fixed policies regardless of opponent behaviour, or adapt their strategies based on interaction history.